ghiscoding/angular-validation/readme.md

 #Forms Angular Validation (Directive / Service)
-`Version: 1.3.7`
+`Version: 1.3.9`
-### Form validation after user inactivity (customizable timeout)
+### Form validation after user inactivity of 1sec. (customizable timeout)

 Forms Validation with Angular made easy!
-Angular-Validation is an angular directive/service with locales (languages) with a simple approach of defining your `validation=""` directly within your element to validate (input, textarea, etc) and...that's it!!!
+Angular-Validation is an angular directive/service with locales (languages) with a very simple approach of defining your `validation=""` directly within your element to validate (input, textarea, etc) and...that's it!!!
 The directive/service will take care of the rest!

 The base concept is not new, it comes from the easy form input validation approach of Laravel Framework as well as PHP Gump Validation.
 They both are built in PHP and use a very simple approach, so why not use the same concept over Angular as well?
 Well now it is available with some extras.

 For a smoother user experience, I also added validation on inactivity (timer/debounce).
-So validation will not bother the user while he is still busy typing... though as soon as the user makes a pause, for a certain amount of time, then validation comes into play.
-It's worth noting that this inactivity timer is only available while typing, if user focuses away of his form input (onBlur) it will validate instantly.
+So validation will not bother the user while he is still typing... though as soon as the user pauses for a certain amount of time, then validation comes into play.
+It's worth knowing that this inactivity timer is only available while typing, if user focuses away of his input (onBlur) it will then validate instantly.

 Supporting AngularJS 1.3.x
 *current code should work with 1.2.x just the same but is no more verified*

 Now support <b>Service</b> using the same functionality as the <b>Directive</b>.
-Huge rewrite of the code to better separate the code and also adding support to Service functionality.
-Specifically the `validation-rules` to add rules without affecting the core and `validation-common` for shared functions (shared by Directive/Service).
+Huge rewrite to have a better code separation and also adding support to Service functionality.
+Specifically the `validation-rules` was separated to add rules without affecting the core while `validation-common` is for shared functions (shared by Directive/Service).

+[Validation summary](#validation-summary) was also added recently to easily show all validation errors at same time.

 <a name="plunker"></a>
 ## Live Demo
 [Plunker](http://plnkr.co/jADq7H)

 ## Requirements
-Angular-Validation requires the element that will use validation to have a `name=""` attribute, so that in the background it can use this name to properly associate a `<span>` right after this input for error displaying.
+Angular-Validation requires the element which will use validation to have a `name=""` attribute, so that in the background it can use this name to properly associate a `<span>` right after this input for error displaying.
 For example: `<input name="input1" ng-model="input1" validation="validator1" />`.

 *The necessity of `name=""` attribute is new since version 1.3.4+, prior to this change we were asking the user to create his own `<span>` for error displaying.
 In other words, the `<span>` is now optional, but the `name=""` attribute becomes mandatory and will throw an error if omitted*

 ## Some Working Examples (Directive)
 Let's start with a simple example and then let's get down to real business.